-Module e title Abbreviation
+Module title Abbreviation

 Selected Topics in Business Information Systems 1 12-M-AWI1-161-m01

-Module e coord inator Module offered by
+Module coordinator Module offered by

-Dean o Dean of the Faculty of Business Management and Econo mics rement and Econo- Faculty of Management and Economics
+Dean of the Faculty of Business Management and Economics gement and Econo- Faculty of Management and Economics

-ECTS Metho od of grading Only after succ. con npl. of module(s)
+ECTS Meth od of grading Only after succ. con npl. of module(s)

 5 nume rical grade

-Duratio Duration Module level Other prerequisit Other prerequisites
+Duration Module level Other prerequisites

 1 semester graduate

-Conten Contents

-- courses taken at other German or non-German universities - additional courses offered on a short-term basis - courses offered by new Chairs that are yet to be included in the FSB (subject-specific provisions)
+- courses taken at other German or non-German universities - · additional courses offered on a short-term basis - courses offered by new Chairs that are yet to be included in the FSB (subject-specific provisions)